API

 JWT Based Authorization

-The NVCF API also supports JWT based authorization for all endpoints.
-This is managed via creation of a Service Account Client associated to your organization.
+The NVCF API also supports JWT-based authorization for all endpoints.
+This is managed via the creation of a Service Account Client associated with your organization.
 A signed JWT issued by the NVCF Service Account authorizes against the Cloud Functions API.
 This token is obtained by posting the Client’s clientId and secret along with the required scopes to the Service Account.

 When the token expires, the client application will need to generate a new token.
 Secrets also expire on a regular cadence and require rotation.